dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 location could be in the message to be signed, e.g., containing a label artifact.
 Depending on the hybrid type, it might be possible to strip this away.
-For example, a quantum attacker could strip away the post-quantum signature of a concatenated dual signature, and (being able to forge, e.g., ECDSA signatures) remove the label artifact from the message as well.
+For example, a quantum attacker could strip away the post-quantum signature of a concatenated dual signature, and, being able to forge the traditional signature, remove the label artifact from the message as well.
 So, for many applications and threat models, adding an artifact in the message might be insufficient under stripping attacks.
 Another artifact location could be in the public key certificates as described in